Bareflank/hypervisor/README.md

 burdened with legacy support that they are painful to work with when conducting less traditional hypervisor research.

-Bareflank was created to provide the base hypervisor needed to support this research.
-To support this goal, Bareflank leverages C++ not only to provide a clear method for extending the hypervisor via inheritance, but also to provide access to the C++ STL.
+Bareflank's goal is to provide the scaffolding needed to create any type of hypervisor.
+To support this, Bareflank leverages C++ not only to provide a clear method for extending the hypervisor via inheritance, but also to provide access to the C++ STL.
 For example, suppose your writing an introspection hypervisor that needs to store the different system calls that